jeff-makes/trih-vault/docs/PRD-Pipeline.md

   - `--dry` — perform a dry run without writes.
   - `--since=YYYY-MM-DD` — limit processing to episodes published on/after the date.
   - `--force-llm <ID>` — bypass caches for a specific `episodeId` or `seriesId`.
+  - `--plan` — print a table of items requiring LLM enrichment (new or changed fingerprints) with estimated token cost before issuing API calls.
+  - `--output <dir>` — write final artefacts to a temporary directory instead of overwriting in-place outputs.
 - GitHub Actions:
   - Upload build artefacts for `public/*.json` and a `diff.txt` comparing `main` vs PR outputs.
   - Fail the job when validation fails; succeed even when LLM stages log recoverable errors.